-Eligibility for the Parent PLUS Loan does not depend on demonstrated financial need, so even wealthy parents can borrow from the program.
+Eligibility for the Parent PLUS Loan does not depend on demonstrated financial need.

 Eligibility for a Parent PLUS Loan does not depend on the borrower’s credit scores or debt-to-income ratios.

-If a parent has an adverse credit history, the parent can still borrow from the Parent PLUS Loan program with an endorser (cosigner) who does not have an adverse credit history.
+If a parent has an adverse credit history, the parent can still borrow from the Parent PLUS Loan program if they can submit a successful appeal for an exceptional circumstance, or with an endorser (cosigner) who does not have an adverse credit history.

 Increased Loan Limits with a PLUS Denial